facebook/relay/docs/Modern-Debugging.md

 ## Tools

-Relay DevTools is tool designed to help developers inspect their Relay state and understand how store changes overtime.
-Relay DevTools ships in two ways:

-- [Chrome Extension][extension] creates a Relay tab in the developer tools interface for debugging apps in Chrome
+Relay DevTools is a tool designed to help developers inspect their Relay state and understand how the store changes overtime.
+Relay DevTools ships as a [Chrome Extension][extension] which creates a Relay tab in the developer tools interface for debugging apps in Chrome.

 ![Store Explorer](/img/docs/store-explorer-updated.png)
 ![Mutations View](/img/docs/mutations-view-updated.png)